Sri Lankan shares hit near 1-wk closing low; Keells down 3 pct

-COLOMBO, June 19 Sri Lankan shares hit a near one-week closing low in tepid trade on Monday, as selling in diversified and banking shares offset foreign inflow into equities.
+COLOMBO, June 19 (Reuters) - Sri Lankan shares hit a near one-week closing low in tepid trade on Monday, as selling in diversified and banking shares offset foreign inflow into equities.

 The Colombo stock index ended down 0.52 percent at 6,684.02, its weakest since June 14.